 Match the Right GPS Surveying Equipment Unit to Your Industry

 Every crew faces different terrain, tolerances, and workflows.
-Here’s where each receiver delivers most.
+A common question is: what GPS equipment do surveyors use for specific job types?
+Here’s where each receiver delivers most: matched by industry, not just specs.

 Vertical Construction: Carlson BRx7 or Leica GS16

-Strong under canopy, solid signal lock near steel, and fast integration with layout and machine control tools.
+strong under canopy, solid signal lock near steel, and fast integration with layout and machine control tools.
+Both are proven GPS surveying tools for construction teams who can’t afford signal dropout mid-layout.

 Mining and Exploration: Leica GS16 or Hemisphere S631